-Dive off an extinct volcano off the Narcondam Island to check out the best dive site in the Andaman.
+Dive off an extinct volcano of Narcondam Island to check out the best dive site in the Andaman.
 Volcano diving is thrilling, and the huge plus is the incredibly-beautiful species of fish and coral that thrive here.
 Check out the 4-meter tall barrel sponges and Sea Fans twice as large as the Similan Islands’ Sea Fans and much more that await you in the depths during your Asian tour.

 8. Kerama Islands, Okinawa, Japan

 Subtropical or not, Japan’s waters are warm and teeming with amazing marine life.
-Visibility extends beyond 30 meters in places, so you can get a good look at the giant Barracudas, Humpback Whales, Manta Rays and Cuttle Fish.
+Visibility extends beyond 30 meters in places, so you can get a good look at the giant Barracudas, Humpback Whales, Manta Rays, and Cuttle Fish.
 There are more than 70 dive sites on the island, suited for every diving level.
 The Marine Science Laboratory (founded in 1988) monitors the waters and ensures that Japan’s protective marine policies are held true.

 9. Mergui Archipelago, Burma

 The Mergui Archipelago is an isolated and largely uninhabited gem that consists of 800 small islands.
 If you’re a seasoned diver looking for a new challenge, get to Burma.
 The underwater scenery features huge boulders with a series of tunnels and sheer drop-offs.
-If you want to see sharks, Red Lionfish, Barracudas, Dogtooth Tuna, Manta Rays, Unicornfish, Ghost Pipefish, Frogfish, Batfish, Crabs, Shrimps and Lobsters, this is one of the best destinations in Asia.
+If you want to see sharks, Red Lionfish, Barracudas, Dogtooth Tuna, Manta Rays, Unicornfish, Ghost Pipefish, Frogfish, Batfish, Crabs, Shrimps, and Lobsters, this is one of the best destinations in Asia.

 10. Komodo Islands, Sumatra, Indonesia

 Komodo is known for more than just the Komodo Dragon.
 The island has 50+ dive spots, suited for all diving levels.
 Get down there and check out the incredible reef life all around.
-Watch Eagle Rays, Shark species, Dolphins, Eels, Manta Rays and Turtles make the underwater their home.
+Watch Eagle Rays, Shark species, Dolphins, Eels, Manta Rays, and Turtles make the underwater their home.
 You’ll also get to see the very exotic and rare Blue Ringed Octopus if you’re lucky.

 11. Cocoa Island, Maldives

 Cocoa Island is a world-class diving destination; the instructors at the Cocoa Island Dive Centre will help you locate the perfect spot for your skill level.
-In these waters, you can expect to come face-to-face with Giant Trevallies, Eagle Rays, Red Snappers, and Fusiliers, reef fish of every kind, lovely big green turtles and schools of Tuna.
+In these waters, you can expect to come face-to-face with Giant Trevallies, Eagle Rays, Red Snappers, and Fusiliers, reef fish of every kind, lovely big green turtles, and schools of Tuna.
 You will definitely see some Grey Sharks and White Sharks down there.